Mako1688/Million-Card-Game/README.md

 ## Acknowledgments

 - Built with [Phaser 3](https://phaser.io/).
-- Card game logic and design by the project author.
+- Backend and Frontend Implementation by Marco
+- Art assets from Lois <3
 - Special thanks to open-source contributors and the Phaser community.

 ---